 Students who are studying away during the fall semester should contact the Residence Life Office in early November to discuss housing arrangements for the spring semester.
 Room Reservation deposits are not required for the Spring semester.

-Students with a documented medical need will have to have appropriate medical documentation reviewed by Lisa Colligan, Assistant Dean of Students for Disability Services, Campus Center 111, 757-221-2510.
-If approved, the student will be guaranteed a space in the residence halls, with provisions made as recommended by the Assistant Dean of Students for Disability Services.
+Students with a documented medical need will have to have appropriate medical documentation reviewed by the Director of Disability Services, Campus Center 111, 757-221-2509.
+If accommodations are approved, the student will be guaranteed a space in the residence halls, with provisions made as recommended by the Director of Disability Services.
 This approval must be renewed each year.

 Students studying away may store their belongings subject to the following restrictions: